flyingcat9/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a database of blood donors with detailed profile information
+* requires quick access to donor personal information
-* prefer desktop apps over other types
+* prefer desktop apps over other types of apps
-* can type fast
+* is able to type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* wants to filter profiles such as by blood type

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage blood-donor profiles more efficiently as opposed to a typical mouse driven app

 ### User stories